I’ve been to Sydney five times on three trips to Australia, and every time, it’s rained heavily at some point.

 We flew from Alice Springs to Sydney.
 After we’d got into the city and found a place to stay, we walked toward the harbour, through the forest of skyscrapers around the central business district.
 Sydney Harbour is so famous that it almost seems unbelievable that it’s real, and I’ll never forget my first sight of Circular Quay, with the Bridge to the left and the Opera House to the right.

 Alice Springs is in the middle of nowhere.
 If you drew a circle 600 miles across centred on Alice Springs, about 10,000 people would live within it.
 If you did the same thing in London, you’d encompass about 60 million people.
 We wandered up Anzac Hill and looked over the town to the Heavitree Gap.
 Beyond the Gap you could travel through empty desert all the way to Ceduna on the South Australian coast.
 At the other end of town from Anzac Hill was Billy Goat Hill.
 This was off-limits to all except aborigines, being a sacred place to them.
 The sad state of urban aborigines was clear to see near Billy Goat Hill, as there were always a number of miserable-looking people there clutching bottles.
-It rained while we were in Alice Springs.
-This only happens once or twice a month, and after the shower had passed, the concrete paths near our hotel became covered in [...]

 I didn’t spend too long out there in the end – it was getting very cold very quickly, and I was still traumatised by my close encounter with a huntsman spider in Adelaide.
 I could hear a lot of noises of things moving about in the spinifex.
 When I thought I heard something running across the ground near my feet, I hurriedly packed up and headed back to Yulara.

 We went out to a viewing point near the rock one evening at sunset.
 It was extremely touristy, and there were people nearby drinking champagne, which I thought was a bit over the top.
-But the sunset was more impressive than I thought it would be, with the rock turning some remarkable colours as the shadow of the Earth crept up on it.
+But the sunset was more impressive than I thought it would be, with the rock turning some vivid colours as the shadow of the Earth crept up on it.

 We didn’t even know helicopter flights were an option here before we arrived, but when we found out we could do them, we didn’t hesitate.
-It was a spectacular fifteen minutes – we flew high over the rock, and it was the best possible way to appreciate what an astonishing place we were in.
+It was a spectacular ride – we flew high over the rock, and it was the best possible way to appreciate what an astonishing place we were in.
 Everything was flat, red and barren, and the only things in the whole landscape that stood out were Uluru and Kata Tjuta.